Ubuntu vs. Redhat (Rhel): Which One Should You Learn?

 Support

 Red Hat also offered professional support for companies that needed it.
-If you paid the fee, you could pick up the phone at any time and get direct help from Red Hat experts.
+If you paid the fee, you could pick up the phone anytime and get direct help from Red Hat experts.
 And that's a big advantage for a big company.
-They want access to professionals that can fix their problems fast.
+They want access to professionals who can fix their problems quickly.

 Longevity